Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

 - Even a defective radiator cap

-What To Check When It Comes To Maintaining Your Radiator:
+What To Check When It Comes To Maintenance Of Your Radiator:

 Cooling System Leaks